fixingthenet/fxnet-blobber/README.md

 I'd like to thank :
   * https://github.com/zrrrzzt/tfk-api-unoconv for his/her work to wrap unoconv2 as a service.
-  * Thanks to Experteer GmbH to allow me to design https://github.com/experteer/blobsterix, a ruby implementation of the concept with built in storage.
+  * Thanks to Experteer GmbH to allow me to design https://github.com/experteer/blobsterix, a ruby implementation of the concept with a built in storage.

 ## License